Daycare's License Violations

 failing to have an emergency contact form on hand for every child at the daycare.
 If you

-are concerned, ask the daycare about it, or contact your local State
+are concerned about Type B citations, ask the daycare about it, or contact your local State

 Licensing Office - see the Facility Detail for contact info.
 Multiple Type B